Witzeneder/IoT/README.md

 ---

-Exercises are always uploaded by one person and can be found in the Exercises folder with the corresponding date of the exercise!
+Exercises/Projects are always uploaded by one person and can be found in the Exercises/Projects folder.
+Exercises are ranked with the corresponding date of the exercise!